SohWaiHeng/FacebookGoogleAnalyticsDashboard/README.md

 Custom Facebook and Google Analytics Dashboard based on Facebook Graph API and Google Analytics Reporting API v4 with OAuth2, charts and tables.

+This dashboard allows you to:
+- view data of your Facebook page using Facebook Graph API
+- view data of your website using Google Analytics Reporting API v4

 ## Technologies used

 - [React.js](https://reactjs.org/)